holochain/holochain/docs/specs/src/hwp_1_intro.md

 [^faults]: In Reaching Agreement in the Presence of Faults:
     [[https://dl.acm.org/doi/pdf/10.1145/322186.322188]{.underline}](https://dl.acm.org/doi/pdf/10.1145/322186.322188)
-    MARSHALL PEASE, ROBERT SHOSTAK, and LESLIE LAMPORT, this single data reality is called "interactive consistency" as is about the vector of "Private Values" sent by each node.
+    MARSHALL PEASE, ROBERT SHOSTAK, and LESLIE LAMPORT, this single data reality is called "interactive consistency" and is about the vector of "Private Values" sent by each node.

 From Global Consensus to Scaled Consent